-VIC, NSW, SA, WA, ACT and NT approvals pending.
+VIC, NSW, SA, ACT and NT approvals pending.

 "Australia’s Family Court, which relied on testimony from gender-affirming clinicians when liberalising access to hormonal and surgical treatments for minors, has been left “largely unaware” of the intense debate about these poorly evidenced medical interventions.

 This is the claim of a landmark paper by family law barrister Belle Lane urging judges to catch up and come to grips with the profound questions raised by an unprecedented international surge in teenagers, chiefly girls, seeking medicalised gender change."

 A model of how gender identity versus material evidence maps to therapeutic models, attitudes and activism.

 Appendix section - Focusing on the risks and harms of the first stage of gender transitioning; Social Transitioning.

 Seperate booklets made customised per the differing Australian State Laws.
 New Zealand version, customised by Resist Education.NZ to come soon.